Becoming Orthodox

 Orthodoxy 101

 Do you want some basic knowledge about what Orthodox Christians believe?
 Orthodoxy 101 might be perfect for you.
-We meet on second and fourth Tuesdays at 7 p.m. (view calendar) to learn everything from:
+The class covers everything from:

 • developing of the Scriptures into the Bible,